davidminhT/Etch-a-Sketch/README.md

-# Etch-and-Sketch
+# Etch-a-Sketch

 ### Assignment
-- Create an "Etch and sketch" digital drawing pad.
+- Create an "Etch a sketch" digital drawing pad.
 - The canvas size is allocated a constant area of pixels that doesn't change even if Grid Size is changed.
 - User change change the grid size through a prompt button.